andypbrowne/starter/_posts/2016-01-08-observing-the-centennial.md

 ## A New Post

 ## Observing The Centennial
-<blockquote></blockquote>
-### One hundred years later — media, maps, websites and organizations to guide your commemoration of “the war to end all wars.
+<blockquote>### One hundred years later — media, maps, websites and organizations to guide your commemoration of “the war to end all wars.</blockquote>
 ![Soliders in a Dead Forest]({{site.baseurl}}/media/dead-forest.jpg)
 <caption>World War I soldiers in a dead forest</caption>